Labor Day clothing sales 2023: The 30+ best deals, from Adidas to Zappos

 Kate Spade

 Time for a wardrobe upgrade!
 The chic design brand is offering discounts on its signature styles.
-Score an extra 40% off with code LDAY40.
+Score an extra 40% off with code LDAY40 for a total savings of up to 60% off!

 Our top deal pick: